 I’ve always been enamoured with the idea of travelling – seeing new places, meeting new people, and most importantly – trying new food!
 I mean, what better way to experience a new place than through its food?!

 I had read so much about Turkey – from its incredible ruins and architecture in Istanbul to the buzzing beaches of Antalya – that it felt natural as my first European experience.

 And then it hit me – I. Will.
 Be.
 Travelling.
 ALONE.

 To an unknown place.
 With no one to accompany me.
-Where English is not the first language.
 I have NEVER done something like this before.
 What was I doing?!
 I tend to keep to myself in crowds, especially new ones.
 The feeling (and questions) followed me right up to the second I landed.

 I had chosen to start in Antalya on a whim and I was beginning to question my sanity.
 It is, after all, a country that the British government deems mostly safe.
 Reassuring.

 With trepidation I checked in to my hotel and found out that there would be a Street Food Festival the next day – the Turkiye Sokak Lezzetleri Festivali.
 Food – yes.
 Crowds – meh.

 I went anyways, keeping in mind that it would be something that I might regret missing out on.
 The experience of watching my food being prepared was like an appetiser to the main course – the food itself.
 I even found my soul food – the Hatay Kunefe, thin noodle-like semolina pastry with a sweet cheese filling topped with syrup and pistachio.
 Just watching the noodle-like dough being swirled onto the grill got my mouth watering.
 Talking the the vendors, I realised – “I can do this!”
 Sure, it was scary at first but it was a matter of finding something new but comfortable – which is food in my case.